boardzilla/boardzilla-docs/docs/game/core-concepts.md

 # Core concepts

-These are some of the basic core concepts of Boardzilla that will be refered to throughout the documentation.
+These are some of the basic core concepts of Boardzilla that will be referred to throughout the documentation.

 ## Board